DataFire/Integrations/integrations/generated/google_container/README.md

   * desiredLocations `array`: The desired list of Google Compute Engine
     * items `string`
   * desiredMasterAuthorizedNetworksConfig [MasterAuthorizedNetworksConfig](#masterauthorizednetworksconfig)
   * desiredMasterVersion `string`: The Kubernetes version to change the master to.
-The only valid value is the
   * desiredMonitoringService `string`: The monitoring service the cluster should use to write metrics.
   * desiredNodePoolAutoscaling [NodePoolAutoscaling](#nodepoolautoscaling)
   * desiredNodePoolId `string`: The node pool to be upgraded.
 This field is mandatory if